nitin42/animate-components/docs/performance.md

 # Performance

 Animating most of the properties is a performance concern.
-But Animate Components uses some combination that can be animated safely like -
+But Animate Components uses some combinations that can be animated safely like -

 * **translate()**